Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot/1 Alien Abductions/Part 3.md

 **Lucas**: “Well, I’m here now.”

 **Anya**: (with a light smile) “While you’re here, why don’t you take a look at these new rings I made?”
 (She gestures to a tray of beautifully crafted quartz rings) “Got a girl on your mind?
 These would make a great gift.
-Quartz—coated so they don’t chip as easily.”
+North Eurasian blue quartz—coated so they don’t chip as easily.”

 **Lucas**: (glancing at the rings, not engaging) “Thanks, but I’m not interested in quartz.
 Do you make aluminum rings?”